nschonni/cordova-docs/articles/cordova-security/cordova-security-whitlists.md

 	This above CSP policy says that content originating from the same domain ('self'), data URIs (data:), Cordova internal APIs (gap:), https://ssl.gstatic.com, and eval statments are allowed, but all others are denied.

-## Migrating an Existing Project
+## Updating an existing project
-When you upgrade a project to Cordova 5.0.0+ from Cordova 4.3.1 or below in Visual Studio, you will want to take the following steps to ensure your app functions as you would expect.
+If you don't use a Visual Studio or Cordova base template or when you upgrade a project to Cordova 5.0.0+ from Cordova 4.3.1 or below in Visual Studio, you will want to take the following steps to ensure your app functions as you would expect.

 1. Add the whitelist plugin to your project via config.xml: